Lymington: Football

 Lymington has a non-League football club, Lymington Town F.C., which plays at the sports ground.
 The children's football club, Lymington Sprites, is based in nearby Pennington.

 Cricket

 Lymington Cricket Club is an amateur cricket club that plays at the Sports Ground.
 The Third and Fourth XI play their home matches at Woodside Park.
 The club's first team compete in the Southern Premier Cricket League, which is the highest level of club cricket in Hampshire.

 Rugby union

 Lymington has a rugby union club, Lymington Mariners RFC, whose two teams play at Woodside Park.
 It meets every Thursday evening for practice and most Saturday afternoons for tournament games in the Hampshire region, and friendlies around the South of England.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Rowridge TV transmitter.

+Local radio stations are BBC Radio Solent on 96.1 FM, Heart South on 96.7 FM, Capital South on 103.2 FM, Easy Radio South Coast on 107.8 FM, Nation Radio South Coast on 106.0 FM and New Forest Hospital Radio, that broadcast local programming to patients from the New Forest Hospital in the town.

+The Lymington Times and New Milton Advertiser is the town's local newspaper.

 Transport

 Buses

-Lymington bus station is owned by Wilts & Dorset, who also owns a bus depot in the town.
+Lymington bus depot is owned by Go South Coast.
 Numerous local services operate, as do routes to Bournemouth and Southampton.
 In the summer, the New Forest Tour serves the town with open-top buses.